-A. Each area or department of VCU or VCUHS must be prepared to handle a spill of chemicals widely or routinely used within that department.
+a Each laboratory at VCU or VCUHS must be prepared to handle a spill of chemicals widely or routinely used within that department.
 Please note that pre-packaged emergency spill kits are available to handle small spills of solvents, biologicals, and corrosives.
 These spill kits can and should be purchased through a local laboratory safety supply company.
 Contact EHS/SRM for advice if uncertain of needs.